 The apricots from the Val Venosta valley, also called “Vinschger Marillen”, are known far beyond the borders.

-Image gallery: Apricots from the Val Venosta valley
+Image gallery: Apricots of the Val Venosta valley

-Nowhere else do apricots, also known as Marillen among South Tyroleans, thrive better than in the Val Venosta valley.
-The experts agree on that.
+Nowhere else in South Tyrol do apricots thrive better than in the Val Venosta valley.
 The tropical fruit prefers a warm climate, loves the sun but only little rain and plenty of wind.
 The soil should be loose.
-Facts that fit almost exactly the climate in the Val Venosta valley!
+Facts that fit almost exactly the climate in the valley in the western part of South Tyrol.

-The apricot (Prunus armeniaca, in Latin) belongs to the rose family and was already known in Armenia in ancient times.
-First Alexander the Great brought apricots to Europe, first to Greece and then to Italy.
+The apricot (Prunus armeniaca) belongs to the rose family and was already known in Armenia in ancient times.
+Alexander the Great brought apricots to Europe, first to Greece and then to Italy.
 In China the apricot is still a symbol for a young girl but also for the desire for children.
 The taste of the fruit, which is harvested from mid-July until August, is sweet-sour.
 The fruit is ripe, when it has a deep yellow, orange colour.
-Apricots contain a lot of beta-carotene, a precursor of vitamin A, which is responsible for good vision, healthy skin and mucous membrane and resistance to infections.
+Apricots contain a lot of beta-carotene, a precursor of vitamin A, which is responsible for good vision, healthy skin and resistance to infections.